EsterSaravia/EsterSaravia/README.md

 <h3 align="center">I invite you to see my public repositories.</h3>

-<h4 align="left">👋 Hello!
-I am a professional with extensive experience in Gastronomy, Events, Customer Service, Physical Preparation and Sports Technique.
+<h4 align="left">👋 I am a professional with extensive experience in Gastronomy, Events, Customer Service, Physical Preparation and Sports Technique.
 I am migrating to the Data Analysis area, with skills in SQL, Python, Machine Learning and visualizations.
 I am committed, curious and agile in learning.
 I look for opportunities in collaborative teams and a community to grow in the area of ​​Data Science.</h4>